chr15m/flk/README.md

 # Reference

-A list of macros and functions that are present in Fleck.
+A list of variables, macros and functions that are present in Fleck.

 ## Built-ins